Need a break? Make a beeline for the city’s best cafes where you can sit back with a brew and a bite to eat.

 From French tearooms to coffee-loving cafes, the city centre’s independents have something for everyone.

 Laynes Espresso may be famous for its coffee, but they also offer a splendid array of teas and a tasty menu of food, so it’s more than just a place to go for a quick caffeine boost.
-All their dishes are freshly made in-house each day with tempting options like sweet buckwheat pancakes, Yorkshire rarebit and shakshuka on the menu, as well as a range of sandwiches and salads which change each day.
+All their dishes are freshly made in-house each day with tempting options like sweet buckwheat pancakes, Turkish eggs and sweetcorn fritters on the menu, as well as a range of sandwiches and salads which change each day.

 Laynes Espresso, 16 New Station Street, Leeds, West Yorkshire, LS1 5DL.

 This Scandinavian-inspired little cafe is a little off the beaten path, but Fettle is well worth seeking out.
 It’s a bright airy space with long wooden benches and cool light fittings.
 Grab a cup of Limini coffee, a special Ippuku Japanese tea or one of the special brew teas from Jeeves and Jericho, before poring over their food menu.
-They do cakes and pastries, but if you’re after something bigger, try one of their Scandi-style dishes, like Norwegian lapskaus or the salt beef brioche.
+They do cakes and pastries, but if you’re after something bigger, try one of their brunch dishes, like smoked haddock kedgeree and forest mushrooms on toast.

 Fettle, 73 Great George Street, Leeds, West Yorkshire, LS1 3BR.